Religion in Papua New Guinea: Traditional religions

+Asabano

+The Asabano people of Papua New Guinea had traditional methods of treating human remains that varied based on the type of relationship the survivors planned to have with the deceased.
+These methods included corpse exposure with curation or disposal of bones, disposal of corpses in rivers, and even cannibalism.
+However, after their conversion to Christianity in the 1970s, the Asabano began burning or burying bone relics and commenced coffin burial in cemeteries.

 New religious movements

 Cargo cults

-Some cargo cults—the beliefs in a lost "Golden Age", which would be re-established when the dead ancestors returned—sprang up in Papua New Guinea during the 20th century, including the Taro Cult and the events known as the Vailala Madness in the Gulf of Papua, which, by the late 1920s, was no longer active.
+Some cargo cults - the beliefs in a lost "Golden Age", which would be re-established when the dead ancestors returned - sprang up in Papua New Guinea during the 20th century, including the Taro Cult and the events known as the Vailala Madness in the Gulf of Papua, which, by the late 1920s, was no longer active.

 Makasol

 The Makasol (or "Wind Nation"), also known as Paliau movement, is neo-traditional Millenarianist counter-cultural religious and social movement in Papua New Guinea.
 Its base is in the Manus Province, a motherland of its founder, the prophet Paliau Maloat (d.
 1991).
 He had served in the colonial police force, but became an opposition political activist, organized a movement, and had been arrested twice by the colonial authority.
-Later he also opposed the independent Papua governing elite.

-The faith of the movement focuses on a new Holy Trinity—Wing, Wang and Wong.
+Later he also opposed the independent Papua governing elite.The faith of the movement focuses on a new Holy Trinity - Wing, Wang and Wong.
 The new counter-cultural project is based on native values: local production for use; indigenous medical practices; new versions of traditional social institutions ("men's houses" and replacing the structure of local level governments).